 Our operations rely on the secure processing, storage and transmission of confidential and other information in our computer systems and networks.
-Computer viruses, hackers and employee or vendor misconduct, and other external hazards (such as imposter scams), could expose our data systems to security breaches, cyber-attacks or other disruptions.
+Computer viruses, hackers and employee or vendor misconduct, and other external hazards (such as social engineering attacks), could expose our data systems to security breaches, cyber-attacks or other disruptions.
 Increased use of data supplied by third parties in our business increases our exposure to this risk.
 While we attempt to develop secure transmission capabilities with third-party vendors and others with whom we do business, we may not be successful and, in addition, these third parties may not have appropriate controls in place to protect the confidentiality of the information.

 Like other global companies, our computer systems are regularly subject to and will continue to be the target of computer viruses, malware or other malicious codes (including ransomware), unauthorized access, cyber-attacks or other computer-related penetrations.
+The Company, like other property and casualty insurers, may be under greater threat from cybercriminals seeking sensitive personal or other insurance-related information.
+The risk of cyber attacks could be exacerbated by geopolitical tensions, including hostile actions taken by nation-states or terrorist organizations.

-While we have experienced threats to our data and systems, to date, we are not aware that we have experienced a material cyber-security breach.
-However, over time, the sophistication of these threats continues to increase.
-The preventative actions we take to reduce the risk of cyber incidents and protect our information may be insufficient.
+While we have experienced cyber-attacks, to date, we are not aware that we have experienced a material cyber-security breach.
+The sophistication of these threats continues to increase, and the preventative actions we take to reduce the risk of cyber incidents and protect our systems and information may be insufficient.
 In addition, new technology that could result in greater operational efficiency may further expose our computer systems to the risk of cyber-attacks.
 Also, our increased use of open source software, cloud technology and software as a service can make it more difficult to identify and remedy such situations due to the disparate location of code utilized in our operations.

 We have outsourced certain technology and business process functions to third parties and may increasingly do so in the future.
 If we do not effectively develop, implement and monitor our vendor relationships, if third party providers do not perform as anticipated, if we experience technological or other problems with a transition, or if vendor relationships relevant to our business process functions are terminated, we may not realize expected productivity improvements or cost efficiencies and may experience operational difficulties, increased costs and a loss of business.
 Our outsourcing of certain technology and business process functions to third parties may expose us to increased risk related to data security, service disruptions or the effectiveness of our control system.
-These risks could increase as vendors increasingly offer cloud-based software services rather than software services which can be run within our data centers or as we choose to move additional functions to the cloud.
+These risks could increase as additional functions move to the cloud.